adrienfunel/neural-network/README.md

 Implementing a Sigmoid activation function to normalize the sum of the weights.

 ![alt text](https://github.com/adrienfunel/neural-network/blob/main/images/activation.jpg?raw=true)
+Nb: the bias is intentionally overlooked in the code.

 The network then uses the derivative of the sigmoid to calculate the gradient of the Sigmoid curve and make adjustments to the neurons.